 Working with a modest plot, the architects focus on maximizing square footage, making the most of the views and preserving privacy.
 Modern as its design may be, the home still manages to blend in surprisingly well with the mountains, simultaneously achieving a sense of solitude and openness.

 Main access from the road and parking leads to the top level, where the communal spaces are located.
 Lower down, level with the gardens, the bedrooms and a bath/sauna area are tucked into the side of the hill as if protected by a natural cavern.

 Sustainably sourced wood floors and trim set off the textural surfaces of the rough-sawn concrete, chosen to imitate that of natural stone, just as rocks and trees harmonize in natural settings.
-The structure is comprised of two materials made of natural or recycled materials to reduce its overall environmental footprint, with the concrete absorbing the heat that comes in through the windows to allow for active and passive solar heating.
+The structure is comprised of two materials made of natural or recycled materials to reduce its overall environmental footprint.
+The concrete absorbs the heat that comes in through the windows to allow for active and passive solar heating.

-As Matthias Bauer Associates notes, this results in the same sort of ‘slow house’ effect as a traditional stone residence, staying warm longer in winter and cooling faster in the summer.
+Finally, as Matthias Bauer Associates notes, this results in the same sort of ‘slow house’ effect as a traditional stone residence.
+The cliffside home stays warm longer in winter and cooling faster in the summer.
 In addition to lowering energy consumption, the choice of concrete and glass as primary materials also lowers maintenance costs.